Subcribe to Our Newsletter HERE

 Story Table Format

-*******All public online Story Table events are designed to capture the imagination of elementary aged children while still welcoming the important participation of adults and elders!**********
+*******All Story Table events are designed to capture the imagination of elementary aged children while still welcoming the important participation of adults and elders.
+The Story Table strives to curate stories that we can grow up with, rather than out of.**********

 Here's the format for the 90 minute session and what to expect from a Story Table event: